arkadiuszPasciak/windows98/src/documentation/reference/cli.md

 ### lintfix:js

-Command is used to run `ESLint` on all JavaScript, TypeScript, and Vue files in your project, automatically fixing any issues that are found. `ESLint` is a static code analysis tool that helps to identify and flag potential issues with your code, such as syntax errors or style violations, and provides suggestions for how to resolve them.
+Command is used to run ESLint on your Vue and TypeScript files, `checking` for code style and syntax issues while automatically `fixing` any fixable problems.
+This command runs the lintfix:js script defined in your `package.json` file, which typically configures ESLint to analyze and correct your project's .vue and .ts files.
+By executing this command, you can streamline the process of maintaining code quality, ensuring consistency, and adhering to best practices across your project.

 ```bash
 npm run lintfix:js